Cannabis is the most widely used illicit drug in the United States and use continues to grow as more states move towards legalization.

 The concentrate is incredibly potent compared to traditional marijuana.
 Hash oil can contain as much as 80 to 90 percent THC, which is the equivalent of 15 to 20 joints of traditional marijuana.
 Due to the high concentration, hashish is known to produce powerful psychoactive effects including paranoia, anxiety, and other psychological issues that may last for days at a time.
 In addition, because hashish is made with butane, it can impair the brain and nervous system leading to dizziness, increased heart rate, and unconsciousness.
 In large doses, inhalation of butane can be deadly.

 Many of the long-term and short-term side effects experienced using marijuana are the same.
-Since hashish oil has a higher concentration of THC, it is more likely to increase one’s likelihood of developing addictive behaviors.
+Since hashish oil has a higher concentration of THC, it is more likely to increase one’s likelihood of developing addictive behaviors and necessitating treatment for marijuana addiction.